ME3Tweaks/LegendaryExplorer/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+Note: Bugs against tools scheduled for removal, such as Package Editor Classic, Interpreter Classic, and more as noted in the latest release notes won't be fixed.

 **To Reproduce**
 Be specific.
 Include tool names, filenames, export numbers and more.
 If we can't reproduce the bug, we probably can't fix it. **Be specific.**